bhushan6/tweakable-shader/README.md

 - `name`: It is first parameter, which is passed to shader material as name and also used as folder name in Tweakpane.
 So its needs to be unique for each instance (required).
 - `scene`: Babylon js scene in which shader material is being used
 - `options`: You can pass all the shader material options here the way you'll pass it to babylon's shader material, except vertex shader and fragment shader code should be passed using `vertexShader` and `fragmentShader` as shown above.
+  - `vertexShader`: glsl code of vertex shader as string
+  - `fragmentShader`: glsl code of fragment shader as string
+  - `timeUniform`: create time uniform if specified.
+Expected value `{name : <Name Of your time uniform>}`
+  - And all the other options that babylon js shader material takes

 ## GUI Configuration